pyviz/pyviz.org/README.md

 ## Adding a tool to the "All Tools" page

-See the [README](tools/README.md) in the tools directory for instructions on adding a tool to the "All Tools" page
+See the [README](tools/README.md) in the tools directory for instructions on adding a tool to the "All Tools" page.